isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This technique is sometimes called the "caller-allocated out" pattern and is particularly useful for types, such as `string` and `vector`, that needs to do free store allocations.

-To compare, if we passed out all values as return values, we would something like this:
+To compare, if we passed out all values as return values, we would write something like this:

     struct get_string_result { istream& in; string s; };